petertwigg/petertwigg.github.io/school-of-knowing.md

 ### Cost

-US$25 per month or the equivalent in your local currency.
+US$25 per month or equivalent in your local currency.

 To register your interest, please register in the sidebar.
 If you have any questions, please email me: info@petertwigg.com